Port Adelaide: 1860–1970: Port Adelaide's heyday

-1970–2010 – Economic slowdown
+1970–2010: Economic slowdown

 The introduction of containerisation in the 1960s had a major impact on the Port, changing cargo handling methods and significantly reducing the size of the local workforce.

 Compounding the effect of a declining workforce on business activity, competition for shoppers arrived in the form of regional shopping centres.
 Up until the 1960s the Port had been second only to Adelaide as a shopping and commercial precinct.
 The opening of shopping centres in nearby suburbs led to a general decline in retail turnover.
 Activity in the suburb has declined significantly from its heyday, leaving parts empty and derelict.
 Historic buildings were closed and sometimes vandalised, shops in the main streets were left empty and boarded up.

 Redevelopment of the waterfront was first publicly discussed in 1975.
 Over the following years, plans and costs were proposed and discussed but most lapsed without action.

-By 2002, the "Newport Quays" consortium was the government's preferred bidder for a $1.2 billion project to cover 51 ha of under used land.
+By 2002, the "Newport Quays" consortium was the government's preferred bidder for a $1.2 billion project to cover 51 ha of underused land.
 The development was unveiled in 2003 and land sales began two years later.
 This development was stated to be worth $1.5 billion and would comprise 2000 homes, construction of which would create 4000 jobs.

 In 2004 Premier Mike Rann announced that a dolphin sanctuary would be established in the Port River and Barker Inlet covering 118 square kilometres, the first "urban" dolphin sanctuary in the world.
 In 2005 the Adelaide Dolphin Sanctuary Act was enacted.

 By 2006 Newport Quays was being criticised for its poor planning for a residential development, criticism that continued with each stage of the project.
 By early 2007, two stages of the now $2 billion development were under construction, or nearing completion, and the third's plans submitted; The plans included provision for a 100-berth marina and one building built over the water.
 By 2008 reports showed the resale value of some properties in the developments were under the initial cost.
 The local council estimated that less than half of finished properties were occupied.

 In October 2009 it was named, by the National Trust of Australia, as one of the country's most at risk heritage sites.
 A lack of people living in, and travelling to, Port Adelaide is seen as the major cause of this decline.